-Primary objective of the current study is to develop and validate a prediction tool focusing on illness course and outcome at an individual level after patients have experienced a first episode of psychosis.
+Primary objective of the current study is to develop and validate a prediction tool focusing on illness onset, course and outcome at an individual level in individuals at high risk for developing psychosis.
 This will be achieved by combining the predictive values of measures of psychopathology, clinical characteristics, brain structure and function, cognition, psychosocial functioning and biological markers in blood.